 2.20 PIP Module

-Important Note: The PIP module is being deprecated and will no longer be supported in the next major release of DSP/BIOS.
+Important: The PIP module is being deprecated and will no longer be supported in the next major release of DSP/BIOS.
 We recommend that you use the SIO module instead.

-The PIP module is still supported in DSP/BIOS 5.32 and will be supported in any patch releases or minor enhancements to DSP/BIOS 5.32.
+The PIP module is the buffered pipe manager.